MatheusGSantos/Company-Assets-TreeView/README.md

  sensor that uploads real time data to a server that analyzes the machine vibrations to determine if the component is healthy or about to fail.

 A company may or may not have locations.
 A location can have sublocations (if the location is too big, the company may choose to split in multiple sectors).
 The assets of a company may or may not be associated with a location (or sublocation).
 Components may or may not be associated with a location (or sublocation) or an asset.

-There should be a way visualize this in a treeview, being able to display components current details, if a component node is selected.
+There should be a way visualize this in a treeview, being able to display a component current state, if a component node is selected.
 Also the user has to be able to filter the TreeView by name, sensor type and status.

 ## Features